 Le Creuset ranks as the most coveted cookware in the culinary arts.
 Beware of Le Creuset pots that sell at $40 apiece.

-The colour itself on the pot will look off.
-It won’t have the same genuine vivid colour a real Le Creuset Dutch oven has.
+The color itself on the pot will look off.
+It won’t have the same genuine vivid color a real Le Creuset Dutch oven has.
 Uninformed customers buy them thinking that they have walked away with a great deal.
 They have only walked away with a fake Le Creuset.

 As the saying goes, “If something sounds too good to be true, it probably is.”
 At the least, you should look over the pot with extraordinary care to ensure its authenticity.